RishavIII/f25-team6/doc/Object Oriented Design/DuetDesign.md

 ### 2.2 Use Case Descriptions

-#### 2.2.1 Actor: Farmer
+#### 2.2.1 Actor: Tutor
-##### 2.2.1.1 Sign Up
+##### 2.2.1.1 Create Profile
-A farmer can sign up to create their profile with their name, email, password, and phone number.
-Emails must be unique.
+A tutor can sign up to create their profile with their bio, photo, instruments/levels, genres, rates, travel radius, in-person/online options, credentials, cancellation policy, reviews/ratings.
-##### 2.2.1.2 Log In
+##### 2.2.1.2 Display Portfolio
-A farmer shall be able to sign in using their registred email and password.
-After logging in, the farmer shall be directed their dashboard where they see an overview of their farm, boxes and stats.
+A tutor can market themselves on the Duet platform by adding portfolio material to showcase their skills.
-##### 2.2.1.3 Update Profile
+##### 2.2.1.3 Accept/Deny Lessons
-A farmer shall be to modify their profile by going to their profile page.
-They can change their email, password, and farm.
+A tutor will receive lesson requests from the customers.
+They have the ability to accept or deny lessons based on their preference and availability.
-##### 2.2.1.4 Create Produce Boxes
+##### 2.2.1.4 Respond To Reviews
-The farmer shall be able to create a new produce box listing.
-They would provide a box name, description, and price.
-This box will be created to be associated with only this farmer and their farm.
+The tutor will receive reviews from customers on their profile.
+The tutor can write responses to these reviews in order to interact with the community.
-##### 2.2.1.4 View Customer Stats
+##### 2.2.1.4 View Optics Metrics
-A farmer will be able to view several statistics such as total revenue, total subscribers, and average ratings.
+The tutor will be able to view their metrics such as visibility, click-through rate, average lesson time, and weekly/monthly pay.

 #### 2.2.2 Actor: Customer
 ##### 2.2.2.1 Sign Up